 - Some women have eggs collected and frozen before the surgery to improve their chances of having biologic children.
 Ask your surgeon if this is an option for you.
-If it is, and you are interested in this, ask for a referral to a reproductive endocrinologist (fertility specialist).
+If it is, and you are interested in this, ask for a referral to a reproductive endocrinologist.

-- Your uterus cannot be completely blocked from radiation.
-Depending on the dose of radiation, it may damage your uterus.
+- We cannot move your uterus outside the field of radiation.
+Depending on the dose of radiation received, your uterus may be damaged.
 This could affect your ability to get pregnant or carry a pregnancy to term.
-Ask your radiation oncologist if you are at risk for these problems.
+Ask your radiation oncologist if you will be able to carry a pregnancy.

 Before Your Surgery

-- Reports of any tests done outside of MSKCC, such as a cardiac stress test, echocardiogram, or carotid doppler study
+- Reports of any tests done outside of MSK, such as a cardiac stress test, echocardiogram, or carotid doppler study

 - The name and telephone number of your doctor(s)